Click here for the printable version of the Call for Papers (PDF)

 Documents are communication artifacts in any form and in any media; they can be simple or compound, static or time-varying, private or open.
 Document collections increasingly underpin research, education, commerce, entertainment – the full range of human activity.
 Document engineering covers both the innovative use of documents and document collections in real-world applications and the study of principles, tools and processes that improve our ability to create, manage, maintain, share, and productively use these.

-You are invited to submit original papers to the 13th ACM Symposium on Document Engineering (DocEng 2013), to be held at the University of Florence.
+You are invited to submit original papers to the 14th ACM Symposium on Document Engineering (DocEng 2014), to be held at the Hewlett-Packard site in Fort Collins, Colorado, USA.
 Attendees at this international forum have interests that span all aspects of document engineering and applications.
 DocEng is sponsored by ACM by means of the ACM SIGWEB Special Interest Group.
 Proceedings are available through the ACM Digital Library.

 DocEng is a single track conference attended by a community of academic and industrial researchers.
 It will be preceded by one day of workshops and tutorials.